-A: There are two great resources for grafting apple trees that I recommend: Grafting and Propagating Fruit Trees from Penn State Extension and MOFGA’s Spring Grafting Primer.
+A: A great resource for grafting apple trees that I recommend is MOFGA’s Spring Grafting Primer.
 I have never grafted hydrangea, but the process is the same for all woody plants.

-A: For the basics of blueberry pruning, I recommend David’s Handley’s video How to Prune Blueberry Bushes.
+A: For the basics of blueberry pruning, I recommend David’s Handley’s video How to Prune Blueberry Bushes (YouTube video).
 It sounds like your bushes will need some more intensive pruning than what David illustrates for annual maintenance.
-Marvin Pritts from Cornell University addresses rejuvenation of old blueberry bushes in a fact sheet entitled Blueberry Pruning and Rejuvenation (PDF).
+Marvin Pritts from Cornell University addresses the rejuvenation of old blueberry bushes in a fact sheet entitled Blueberry Pruning and Rejuvenation (PDF).
 Here is the section that addresses your situation:

 When rejuvenating an old planting, remove one or two old canes for every five or six younger canes.
 In following years, remove up to 20% of the wood until new cane growth occurs.
 Keep only 2 or 3 new canes and continue to remove up to 20% of the oldest canes.
 Eventually, the bush will become more productive, cane numbers will decrease, and bush stature will decline.

 In old, poorly maintained plantings, some growers have had success cutting all the canes to ground level; harvesting begins 3 years later.
 However, for this system to be most effective, canes must be thinned to the most vigorous 6 – 10.
 Others find that summer hedging immediately after harvest, coupled with selective dormant cane removal, works well.